kampersanda/poplar-trie/README.md

 # Poplar-trie

-Poplar-trie is a C++17 library of associative arrays with string keys based on a dynamic path-decomposed trie described in the paper [*Practical implementation of space-efficient dynamic keyword dictionaries*](https://link.springer.com/chapter/10.1007%2F978-3-319-67428-5_19), published in SPIRE 2017 [[paper](https://sites.google.com/site/shnskknd/SPIRE2017.pdf)] [[slide](https://www.slideshare.net/ShunsukeKanda1/practical-implementation-of-spaceefficient-dynamic-keyword-dictionaries)].
+Poplar-trie is a C++17 library of associative arrays with string keys based on a dynamic path-decomposed trie (DynPDT) described in the paper [*Practical implementation of space-efficient dynamic keyword dictionaries*](https://link.springer.com/chapter/10.1007%2F978-3-319-67428-5_19), published in SPIRE 2017 [[paper](https://sites.google.com/site/shnskknd/SPIRE2017.pdf)] [[slide](https://www.slideshare.net/ShunsukeKanda1/practical-implementation-of-spaceefficient-dynamic-keyword-dictionaries)].
 However, the implementation of this library is enhanced from the conference version.

 The technical details are now being written.

 ## Implementation overview

-This library implements an associative array giving a mapping from key strings to values of any type and supporting dynamic update like `std::map<std::string,V>`.
+Poplar-trie implements an associative array giving a mapping from key strings to values of any type and supporting dynamic update like `std::map<std::string,V>`.
-The data structure is based on a dynamic path-decomposed trie.
+The underlying data structure is the DynPDT.

-The nodes are located on a hash table.
+A property of DynPDTs is that the edge labels are drawn from an integer set larger than that of normal tries represented in one byte, so it is important that searching a child can be performed in constant time.
-The library implements the hash table of the two classes:
+Poplar-trie solves the task using hash-based trie implementations of the following two classes:

 - `HashTriePR` is a plain representation of a hash table.
 - `HashTrieCR` is a compact representation of a hash table based on [m-Bonsai](https://arxiv.org/abs/1704.05682).

-And the trie has string labels for each node, so their pointers have to be stored.
+Another property is that the trie has string labels for each node, so their pointers have to be stored.
-The library includes the three management methods:
+This library includes the three management methods:

 - `LabelStorePM` simply stores all pointers to string labels.
 - `LabelStoreEM` embeds short string labels into spaces of pointers.